Hot Wallet vs Cold Wallet: The Ultimate Guide to Your 2026 Hot Wallet and Cold Wallet Strategy

 Crypto Supported

 Massive support for 10M+ assets across 100+ blockchains.
+One of the best hot wallets for the sheer number of assets it supports.

 Earning Option